-$^{^{24}}$ Two remarks should be added here.
+27Two remarks should be added here.
 First, under the assumption that the upper tail of the distribution is Pareto, one can estimate the difference in terms of top income shares entailed by the choice of a cut-off at 15 rather than 20.
-As shown in [1], this difference is 'rather modest'.
+As shown in [Atk03], this difference is 'rather modest'.
 Second, the problem of cut-off population is, at least in the German case, linked to the law-dependant tax unit definition problem.
 Individuals under the cut-off age and nonetheless economically independent can be expected to be most of the time wage-earners.
 They therefore enter 'tax return' statistics as p-a-y-e contributors, who are anyway treated as individual tax units (see infra).
+Nonetheless, we cannot discard a priori the possibility for some top income earners to adopt fiscal optimization strategies consisting in splitting their income (capital income) between their children.
+This kind of behavior is established concerning the Wealth Tax (Vermögensteuer, which does not exist anymore since 1995).
+Anyway, such strategies (since they are only taking place at the top of the distribution, because they cannot be used for wage earnings) would lower top income concentration and taking them into account would not damage the robustness of our basic results.